rohenaz/crypto-node-test/README.md

 ## Details

-The Node.js version used during this test was v22.2.0.
+The Node.js version primarily used for testing and demonstrating this issue was v22.2.0.
+The issue has also been confirmed to persist in Node.js v24.0.2.

 ### Explanation of the Issue